 “Evolution is always experimental.
 All progress is gained through mistakes and their rectification.
 No good comes fully-fashioned ... but has to be carved out through repeated experiments and growth.
 The same law controls social and political evolution also.
 The right to err, which means the freedom to try experiments, is the universal condition of all progress.”
 A Gandhi quote from Raghavan Iyer’s, The Moral and Political Though of Mahatma Gandhi, Oxford University Press, New York, 1973, p.
 354.

 This idea: “No good…” it is ridiculous if you think about it.
-My foot needn’t be the World’s Most Beautiful Foot, nor need I waste my time manicuring it, to kick trash off the sidewalk.
+My foot needn’t be the World’s Most Beautiful Foot, nor need I waste time manicuring it, to kick trash off the sidewalk.

 What is the main difference between reactionaries and progressives?
-The former believe that everyone is innately evil, while the latter hold people to be essentially good.
+The former believe that everyone is innately evil while the latter hold people to be essentially good.
 Go ahead; ask anyone, then how they vote.
 See for yourself.

-My experience has led me to the first conclusion.
+My experience has led me to the former conclusion.
 Almost everyone does the best they can under most circumstances—often heroically and at great cost.
 Sure, some people are rotten to the core, but rare on the ground (at most, four percent).
 Sure, everyone fails from time to time and acts shamefully.
-Also sure, I bear my share of cringe-worthy memories.
+Also unquestionably, I bear my share of cringe-worthy memories.
 However – on the whole and more often than not – we are all pedaling as fast as we can.

 Look; if evil were so prevalent, we’d be run down almost every time we crossed the street.
 That is not the norm except in war.